 Nahariya is defined by its beaches, cafes, safe small town atmosphere, clean air and friendly people and diverse population.
 Walking, jogging or bike riding along the promenade, one sees fishermen casting into the surf, and in season, young people on their boogie boards.
 The sunsets are exquisite.There is a warm, friendly yet small English speaking community.
 Some of the English speakers who are moving to Nahariya are migrating from within Israel, while others are coming to Nahariya directly upon their Aliya.
 People are friendly and it is a relatively easy place to integrate.

-Residents of Nahariya benefit from a 12% reduction in income tax on salary earned, after having resided in Nahariya for one year.
+Residents of this city benefit from a Periphery Income Tax Break on salary earned, after having resided in the city for one year.

 The English speaking population in Nahariya tends to be educated executives and professionals, including doctors and health care practitioners, teachers and those in the hi-tech fields.The local hospital, colleges and universities, hi-tech firms and factories are all easily accessible places of employment.